All right, we're back with broadcast excellence, defined by me.

 That ship's already sailed.

-Thus, even if they don't damage Obama per se, running nasty ads and murmuring about going after elected delegates, reinforce the message that this is who you want on your side in a knife fight.
+Thus, even if they don't damage Obama per se, running nasty ads and murmuring about going after elected delegates reinforced the message that this is who you want on your side in a knife fight.

-This is the this is the Democrat blogger thinking this is how the Clintons are gonna do it.
+This is the Democrat blogger thinking this is how Clintons are going to do it.

-Meanwhile, we're gonna sit around and be paralyzed by our integrity.
+Meanwhile, we're going to sit around and be paralyzed by our integrity.

-You know, Saulinski is one of Clinton's uh mentors.
+You know, Saul Dolinsky is one of Clinton's mentors.

-If they say that they're gonna answer every letter that they get, send them 30,000.
+If they say that they're going to answer every letter they get, send them 30,000.

 They can't possibly answer them all.